syncfusion-content/ej2-grid-docs/ej2-javascript/grid/columns/column-rendering.md

 ## Complex data binding

-The Syncfusion Grid component allows you to achieve complex data binding by using the dot (.) operator in the [column.field](../../api/grid/column/#field).
+The Syncfusion Grid control allows you to achieve complex data binding by using the dot (.) operator in the [column->field](../../api/grid/column/#field).
 This feature is particularly useful when dealing with nested or complex data structures.

 ### Using local data

-To enable complex data binding in the Grid component using local data, use the dot (.) operator in the [field](../../api/grid/column/#field) property of the column.
+To enable complex data binding in the Grid control using local data, use the dot (.) operator in the [field](../../api/grid/column/#field) property of the column.
 Here is an example of how to achieve complex data binding using local data:

 In the below example, we have bound the nested **Employee** object's **FirstName** and **LastName** properties using the dot (.) operator.